ehouse25/FreeSurfaceSlope/README.md

 # FreeSurfaceSlope
 Data repository for the Free-Surface Slope study

-Paper title: Back to Basics: On the Proper Determinaton of Free-Surface Slope (FSS) in Gradually-Varied Open Channel Flows
+Paper title: Back to Basics: On the Proper Determinaton of Free-Surface Slope (FSS) in Gradually Varied Open Channel Flows

 Authors: Emma House, Kyeongdong Kim, Marian Muste, Ehab Meselhe, and Ibrahim Demir